-- 7b.12 As detailed in this report, planning application refs F/2004/1107 and 06/0361/OUT for the development of this site for housing purposes were refused.
-The reasons for these refusals were due to the site being outwith the urban limits as defined in the adopted Local Plan and contrary to countryside policies, and because granting the application would be prejudicial to the approved Falkirk Council Structure Plan (Finalised Alteration) and the Falkirk Council Local Plan (Finalised Draft).
-At the time of consideration of the 06/0361/OUT application, the Finalised Alteration to the Structure Plan was pending approval by the Scottish Executive and the emerging Local Plan had not yet been placed on deposit for the receiving of public submissions. - 7b.13 The situation now is that the Finalised Alteration to the Structure Plan has been approved, thereby finalising the housing land requirement for the Bonnybridge and Banknock area, and the recommendations of the Scottish Government Reporter in respect of the Public Local inquiry into the Falkirk Council Local Plan Finalised Draft (Deposit Version) are pending.
-No objections to housing opportunity area HB & B11 are under consideration in the Local Plan inquiry process therefore it is considered that significant weight can now be afforded to H.B & B11 as an allocated housing site to contribute to the housing land requirement for the local area.
+- 7b.12 As detailed in this report, planning application refs: F/2004/1107, 06/0361/OUT and P/09/0522/OUT for the development of this site for housing purposes were refused.
+The reasons for refusal of application refs: F/2004/1107 and 06/0361/OUT were due to the site being outwith the urban limits as defined in the adopted Local Plan and contrary to Countryside policies, and because granting the application would be prejudicial to the approved Falkirk Council Structure Plan (Finalised Alteration) and the Falkirk Council Local Plan (Finalised Draft).
+At the time of consideration of the 06/0361/OUT application, the Finalised Alteration to the Structure Plan was pending approval by the Scottish Executive and the emerging Local Plan had not yet been placed on deposit for the receiving of public submissions. - 7b.13 The situation now is that the Finalised Alteration to the Structure Plan has been approved, thereby finalising the housing land requirement for the Bonnybridge and Banknock area, and the recommendations of the Scottish Government Reporter in respect of the Public Local Inquiry into the Falkirk Council Local Plan Finalised Draft (Deposit Version) has just been received.
+No objections to housing opportunity area H.B & B11 are under consideration in the Local Plan Inquiry process therefore it is considered that significant weight can now be afforded to H.B & B11 as an allocated housing site to contribute to the housing land requirement for the local area.
+On this basis, planning application ref: P/09/0522/OUT was recommended by this Planning Service for approval. - 7b.14 Planning application ref: P/09/0522/OUT was refused by the Planning Committee at its meeting of 2 December 2009, on the grounds that it was contrary to the adopted Local Plan policies relating to development in the Countryside and an Area of Visual Separation.
+However, the previous recommendation to approve this proposed development can continue to be supported as significant weight can be given to the new housing allocation for the site under the Falkirk Council Local Plan Finalised Draft (Deposit Version).
+The Committee can weigh the respective merits of these alternative views.